muhammadshaban89/learn-kubernetes/service-account/Lab.md

 specs:
   automountServiceAccountToken: false
 ```
-after this even when you describe the pod, despite showing "serviceaccout=defult" k8s will not mount any token.
+after this ,when you describe the pod, despite showing "serviceaccout=defult" k8s will not mount any token.